FlorianDue/demo-scenario/documentation/source/beginner.rst

 Beginner: Build the Server Executable
 -------------------------------------
 After the code is completed, it is now possible to compile the server executable.
-For this to be achieved, create a build directory within the working directory and compile the server with the cmake and make command.
+For this to be achieved, a build directory within the working directory must be created and the server executable can be compiled with the cmake and make command.

 .. code-block:: c